-Tuscany, and Florence in particular, is considered the cradle of the Renaissance.
-Although the entity "Tuscany" is a linguistic, cultural and geographical concept rather than a political reality, in the 15th century Florence extended its domination by annexing Arezzo and buying Pisa.
-And Livorno became the port of Florence.
+Tuscany, and Florence in particular, are considered the cradle of the Renaissance.
+Although "Tuscany" is a linguistic, cultural and geographical concept rather than a political reality, in the 15th century Florence extended its dominion by annexing Arezzo and buying out Pisa.
+And Livorno became Florence's port.

 The ideal destination to enjoy a cultural vacation!